See Through Conditioning: A Dharmic Guide to Compassionate Counsel without Attachment

 Which practices help cultivate non-identified clarity?

-What are signs of progress?
+What signs indicate healthy spiritual progress?